John C. Malone: Land ownership

+As of 1 February 2011, he surpassed Ted Turner as the largest individual private landowner in the US, owning 2200000 acre of land, much of it in Maine, Colorado, New Mexico, and Wyoming.
+He owns more than 5% of the state of Maine.
+Malone held the top spot as America's largest landowner for 10 years, according to the 2022 The Land Report's ranking of the top 100 U.S. landowners.
+In 2021, the ranking listed Malone as the second largest landowner behind the Emmerson Family.

 Philanthropy

 In 2000, Malone gave $24 million to the Yale School of Engineering & Applied Science in New Haven for the construction of Yale's Daniel L. Malone Engineering Center, named in honor of his father.

 In 2011, Malone gave the Johns Hopkins Whiting School of Engineering in Baltimore its largest gift ever of $30 million for a new building on Homewood Campus.
 The building will be named Malone Hall.

 In the same year, he gave the Yale School of Engineering & Applied Science's largest gift ever of $50 million.

 Malone has also given $60 million to Hopkins School in New Haven to fund the construction of two new buildings, Malone Science Center, named for his father, as well as Heath Commons, named after his favorite Hopkins teacher.

 In 2014, Malone and his wife donated $42.5 million to Colorado State University to help create their Institute for Biologic Translational Therapies, which aims to develop stem cell and other treatments for animals and people.
 Of the donation, $32.5 million will pay for half the construction costs and $10 million will go to operational expenses.

-In 2021, the Malones donated $25 million to Maine Medical Center in Portland, Maine, for the hospital’s $534 million capital improvement project.
+In 2021, the Malones donated $25 million to Maine Medical Center in Portland, Maine, for the hospital's $534 million capital improvement project.
 Maine Medical Center will name a new tower for cardiac and vascular services the Malone Family Tower; Leslie Malone recently received cardiac care at the hospital.

 Malone Scholars Program

-In 1997, he established the Malone Family Foundation, which operates the Malone Scholars Program that provides scholarship endowments to select private schools throughout the United States.
+In 1997, he established the Malone Family Foundation, which operates the Malone Scholars Program that provides scholarship endowments to certain private schools throughout the United States.

 Personal life

-Malone is married to Leslie, they have two children and live in Elizabeth, Colorado.
-His wife is active in dressage and horse breeding and she founded Harmony Sporthorses in Kiowa, Colorado.

-In 2008, their son Evan D. Malone joined the board of Liberty Media.

-Malone reportedly shuns the limelight and glamorous lifestyle, taking his family vacations alongside long time friend Gary Biskup in a recreational vehicle.
-His native Colorado named Malone a "Citizen of the West" in 2016.
+Malone and his wife, Leslie, live in Elizabeth, Colorado.
+They have two children.
+His wife is active in dressage and horse breeding, and founded Harmony Sporthorses in Kiowa, Colorado.
+In 2008, their son, Evan D. Malone, joined the board of Liberty Media.
+John Malone is known to shun the limelight and glamorous lifestyle, taking his family vacations alongside long-time friend Gary Biskup in a recreational vehicle.
+The State of Colorado named Malone a "Citizen of the West" in 2016.

 Malone's political beliefs have been described as libertarian.
 He is on the board of directors for the Cato Institute.
-He donated US$250,000 to Donald Trump's inauguration in 2017, with colleague Greg Maffei, Liberty Media and Liberty Interactive each donating an extra US$250,000.
-Though in 2019 during an interview with CNBC Malone stated "Look, I think a lot of things Trump has tried to do—identifying problems and trying to solve them—has been great….
-I just don’t think he’s the right guy to do it.
-Half the people that he’s hired and thrown under the bus are now trying to kill him.
-I mean, what kind of thing is that?"
-He expressed support for Michael Bloomberg in the 2020 United States presidential election.
+He donated US$250,000 to Donald Trump.
+Since March 2023, Malone has donated $347,600 to the National Republican Congressional Committee.
+He also expressed support for Michael Bloomberg in the 2020 United States presidential election.